LEARN

 First, let’s review the basics.
 The Configuration Management Database (CMDB) is the system deployed to maintain records about:

-While the CMDB remains a fundamental capability in most modern IT service management (ITSM) solutions, maximizing its value is a significant endeavour.
+While the CMDB remains a fundamental capability in most modern IT service management (ITSM) solutions, maximizing its value is a significant endeavor.
 Gartner reported that just about 25% of organizations receive meaningful value from their CMDB investments.

 So, what can organizations do to ensure that their approach to implementing and maintaining a CMDB leads to improved IT service delivery, compliance and cost management?
 Let’s look at this challenge it through the PDCA cycle: